piephai/V2Ray/README.md

 14. **Install X-Ray:**
     - Run the command `bash <(curl -Ls https://raw.githubusercontent.com/FranzKafkaYu/x-ui/master/install_en.sh)` (without quotation marks).

+15. **X-Ray Configuration:**
-15. **Configuration Steps:** Follow the prompts for X-Ray installation:
+    - Follow the prompts for X-Ray installation:
       - Type "y" to continue.
       - Set up your username and password for the x-ui admin panel.
       - Set the port to "54321."

 16. **Access the Admin Panel:**
     - Type "x-ui" and press Enter.
     - Type "15" and press Enter to enable BBR.

+### Web-Based Admin Panel Access

 17. **Access Admin Panel in a Web Browser:**
     - Open a web browser and enter your server's IP address followed by the port number (e.g., "http://your_ip_address:54321").